 - American Library Association Notable Children's Book 2001

-Below are three sample spreads from inside this book:
+Below are several sample spreads from inside this book:

 This book won the prestigious Caldecott Medal for best children's books.
 Check out our list of all the books that have won the Caldecott Medal.